 Laureato all’Università di Pisa, dal 2015 lavora presso la Pure Power Control come matematico esperto in applicazioni industriali.
 Qui si è occupato, per l’industria automotive, di modellizzazione e risoluzione di problemi di controllo ottimo per la gestione energetica in veicoli ibridi elettrici.

-Workshop Smart machines and smart technologies "Energy Management Strategies for Fuel Consumption Minimization of Parallel Hybrid Vehicles"
+Workshop Smart machines "Energy Management Strategies for Fuel Consumption Minimization of Parallel Hybrid Vehicles"

 Claudia Elisabetta Campanella, graduated in Industrial Design at the Polytechnic of Turin, with a thesis in physical ergonomics on “Usability of controls in automotive seats”.
 In 2005 she moved to CNH Industrial and in 2014 she became head of the Ergonomics Department also for commercial vehicles (Vans, Trucks, Buses) and construction machines.
 In 2016 she became the ISO Italian reference at the TC23 committee for Agricultural symbols.
 She actively collaborates with University of Modena to develop new research that combines the use of new technologies (such as immersive and virtual reality) with the classic criteria of physical and cognitive comfort.

-Workshop Smart machines and smart technologies "Ergonomics and Virtual Reality on CNH agricultural tractors"
+Workshop Smart machines "Ergonomics and Virtual Reality on CNH agricultural tractors"

 Francesca Perino is Principal Application Engineer at MathWorks.
 She focuses on enabling MathWorks customers to be successful in their adoption and use of MATLAB platform to solve their AI challenges with cutting-edge technology, tools and methods.
 She has expertise in data ingestion and processing, software design and application development, big data for enterprise-scale predictive analytics.